Your area Not set — showing everywhere

 Longer-form draft.

-At the March 10 Public Health, Safety, and Transportation Committee meeting, two significant issues were addressed that will impact Aurora residents: street parking policies and police spending.
+During the March 10 Public Health, Safety, and Transportation Committee meeting, several decisions were made that directly impact Aurora’s public safety and infrastructure.

 ← Back to full meeting report